LokoDenis/cv_project/README.md

 * "report" folder contains report on my results.
 * "helpful_vision" folder contains helpful project files, such as building a base, resizing images, cleaning the source from corrupted pictures and etc.
 * "bot" directory contains files related to parsing web-pages, downloading pictures from yandex servers and coordinating the bot's job.

-** For helping with visualization and especially for writing code for the @MoviePosterBot thanks to Kalinov Alexey. **

 **The main file**
 search.cpp - core of the bot.